 What you need to know in order to participate:

-1. Based on ETH 2.0 chain rules, ETH stake is a one-way operation and cannot be reversed
+1. Based on ETH 2.0 chain rules, ETH staking is a one-way transaction and cannot be reversed.

-2. The stake time of ETH is expected to be 1-2 years, and the final ETH principal may be completely converted into the main network assets related to ETH 2.0, further details will be determined by the development progress of ETH 2.0 and related events.
-Please participate cautiously.
+2. The staking lock period is expected to be 1-2 years and the final ETH principal amount staked may be wholly converted into ETH 2.0 main network assets.
+Exact details will be determined by further developments in ETH 2.0.
+Please exercise caution in committing assets accordingly.

-3. BETH has no price until trade has started.
+3. BETH has no price until the trade is entered entered.

 ETH 2.0 refers to the last of the four stages of ETH development, which are: Frontier, Homestead, Metropolis and Serenity.
 The first three stages are under ETH 1.0, while in the fourth stage, ETH 1.0 will be upgraded to ETH 2.0, in which the PoW (Proof of Work) consensus mechanism will be upgraded to the PoS (Proof of Stake) consensus mechanism.

 ETH1.0 only supports about 15 trades per second.
 During the upgrade to ETH2.0, there will be 64 (possibly more in the future) segments, which in theory will allow the network to be able to complete thousands or even tens of thousands of trades per second.
 With this, ETH2.0 will be able to solve the problem of an overly centralized computing power in the main network, and further improve the scalability.

 2. Environmental sustainability